5 Ways to Talk to Your Kids About Friendship

 Cotton Bro / Pexels / All parents need to understand that friendship will play a pivotal role in deciding the future of their kids.

-When they understand how their actions affect others, they will become more compassionate and considerate friends.
+Understanding how their actions affect others will make them more compassionate and considerate friends.
 Plus, share stories or books that emphasize the importance of empathy and kindness.

 Identify Healthy Friendships